-On the one hand, Axos Invest is a true robo advisor.
-But it offers investors the ability to choose — and modify — the investments in their portfolio.
+Axos Invest offers a robo advisor product.
+But it also offers investors the ability to choose — and modify — the investments in their portfolio.
 You need $500 to open a managed account.

-Using Axos Invest as a robo advisor, you invest in exchange-traded funds (ETFs).
-However, Axos offers more than 1,400 ETFs, which is more than nearly any other robo advisor.
+Using Axos Invest robo advisor service, you invest in exchange-traded funds (ETFs).
+However, Axos offers more than 1,400 ETFs, which is more than nearly any other robo advisory platform.
 In this way it offers the best combination of self-directed investing with robo advisor management.

 And it is unique.
 Axos Invest departs from most other robo advisors in that it gives investors a very large measure of control over the asset classes held in their portfolios.
-It is a full robo advisor, but investors have the option to accept a portfolio designed by the service, modify it or build a new one from the ground up.
+It offers a full robo advisor service, but investors have the option to accept a portfolio designed by the service, modify it or build a new one from the ground up.

 Axos Invest makes this easy to do with its unusually wide selection of investment choices.
 Unlike most robo advisors that limit investment options to between six and 12 asset classes, Axos Invest gives investors a choice from more than 30.

 On the other hand, if you prefer to manage your own investments, Axos Invest also has self-directed investing options.
 With a self-directed account you get access to commission-free trades of individual stocks and ETFs.
 And it offers low-cost trading of options and mutual funds.
 (See “How Much Does It Cost to Use Axos Invest?” below for the fee structure.)